stepleton/cameo/aphid/README.md

 The following steps are optional, but useful.

-#### 7. (optional) Disable unneeded Linux system services.
+#### 7. (optional) Disable unneeded Linux system facilities.

-With superuser privileges, and in the directory created by Step 3, run the script `setup_trim_services.sh`.
-This disables some PocketBeagle system services that aren't useful for hard disk emulation, which shaves a few seconds off the time it takes Cameo/Aphid to be ready after power-on.
+With superuser privileges, and in the directory created by Step 3, run the scripts `setup_trim_services.sh` and `setup_trim_misc.sh`.
+This disables some PocketBeagle system facilities that aren't useful for hard disk emulation, which shaves a few seconds off the time it takes Cameo/Aphid to be ready after power-on.

 #### 8. (optional) Enable power-off robustness for the root filesystem.